Brian Wilson is a genius: Pet Sounds and "Good Vibrations"

-June–December 1966

 Throughout the summer of 1966, Wilson concentrated on finishing the group's next single, "Good Vibrations".
 Additional writers were brought in as witnesses to his Columbia, Gold Star, and Western recording sessions, who also accompanied him outside the studio.
 Among the crowd: Richard Goldstein from the Village Voice, Jules Siegel from The Saturday Evening Post, and Paul Williams, the 18-year-old founder and editor of Crawdaddy!
-Released on October 10, 1966, "Good Vibrations" was the Beach Boys' third US number-one hit, reaching the top of the Billboard Hot 100 in December, and became their first number one in Britain.
+Released on October 10, 1966, "Good Vibrations" was the Beach Boys' third U.S. number-one hit, reaching the top of the charts in December, and became their first number one in Britain.
 One headline proclaimed that the Beach Boys' British distributor EMI Records were giving the band the "biggest campaign since the Beatles".

-As quoted in interviews, Wilson declared that the group's next album Smile (originally called Dumb Angel) would "be as much an improvement over [Pet] Sounds as that was over Summer Days".
 A Los Angeles Times West Magazine piece by Tom Nolan focused on the contradictions between Wilson's unassuming "suburban" demeanor and the reputation that preceded him (noting "he doesn't look at all like the seeming leader of a potentially-revolutionary movement in pop music").
-When asked where he believed music would go, Wilson responded: "White spirituals, I think that's what we're going to hear.
+Asked about the future of pop music, Wilson responded, "White spirituals, I think that's what we're going to hear.
 Songs of faith."
 At the end of 1966, NME conducted a reader's poll that placed Wilson as the fourth-ranked "World Music Personality"—about 1,000 votes ahead of Bob Dylan and 500 behind John Lennon.
-Taylor also arranged for Wilson to appear in the CBS television documentary Inside Pop: The Rock Revolution hosted by Leonard Bernstein (aired April 1967).
-The segment simply featured Wilson at a piano in his home, singing and playing the as-yet-unreleased "Surf's Up", without any interview footage or subtext concerning the impending Smile.
+The Beach Boys themselves were crowned the top vocal group, ahead of the Beatles.
+Ringo Starr remarked, "We're all four fans of the Beach Boys.
+Maybe we voted for them."